manero6/youtube-tew/README.md

 or make it executable and then:
 `./youtube-tew URL`

-By default video and thumbnail are saved in your ~/Video/ directory and named with the video title (spaces between words are replaced by _ ) in your *~/Videos/* directory.
+By default video and thumbnail are saved in your ~/Video/ directory and named with the video title (spaces between words are replaced by _ ).

 ---